A cryptocurrency (or crypto currency) is a digital asset des... More Crime and

 Hackers broke into Eterbase’s system and stole just under $1.6 million of bitcoin, ether, XRP, tezos, algorand, and TRON.
 The following morning, Eterbase announced from its Telegram channel that hot wallets for six of the cryptocurrencies listed on the exchange had been compromised.

-In the announcement, Eterbase shared the wallet address to which the hackers initially routed the funds but withheld further details until its own investigation into the attack could be completed.
+In the announcement, Eterbase shared the A wallet address is a way of grouping bitcoin addresses into...
+More to which the hackers initially routed the funds but withheld further details until its own investigation into the attack could be completed.

 Wotoken Ponzi Scheme Defrauds Investors of Over $1B Worth of Crypto